 In 2018, ECHA’s Member State Committee (MSC) agreed that D4, D5 and D6 should be included on the Candidate List of Substances of Very High Concern (SVHC) according to the criteria set out in REACH article 57 (e), as substances that are very persistent, very bioaccumulative (vPvB).
 It further concluded that D4 meets the criteria for persistent, bioaccumulative and toxic (PBT) substances, and that D5 and D6 meet the same criteria if they contain more than 0.1% of D4.

 CES believes that in designating D4, D5, and D6 as SVHCs, ECHA did not consider the full range of relevant evidence that demonstrates these materials do not behave as vPvB and PBT substances.
 The PBT/vPvB SVHC criteria were intended only for carbon-based organic chemical substances.
 However, siloxanes and silicones are Si-based substances with an inorganic backbone.
-The criteria were not intended for inorganic substances and do not appropriately predict their environmental behaviour.
+The criteria were not intended for inorganic or hybrid organic-inorganic substances and do not appropriately predict their environmental behaviour.

 ECHA relied primarily on laboratory models and the strict regulatory screening criterial and failed to consider newer, more accurate real-world data that shows that siloxanes do not pose a risk to the environment.
 Consequently, there is no underlying scientific justification for the SVHC listing.
 Relevant studies and real-world data can be found in our science section.